tangentsoft/pidp8i/doc/os8-run.md

 situation is what drove support for the _argument_ specifier to name the location of the program to run rather than always running from a default location.

+Also, `BUILD` is too sensitive to the location of the `OS8.BN` and `CD.BN` files.
+It pretty much only works if you use `PTR:` or `DSK:`.
+Anything else seems to just hang.
+I believe the root cause is that, although the device and file are parsed, the actual device has to be either `PTR:` or the active system device.

 `os8-run` contains two lists of keywords that have been set as enabled or disabled.
 The setting is done either with `os8-run` command line